violanerd/birthday-plan-it/README.md

     <img src="./client/src/components/assets/birthday-plan-it-logo.png" width="400px" />
 </div>

-## **An app to plan and personalize your birthday party by sending your guests a cool invitation so they can RSVP!**
+## **An app to plan and personalize your birthday party by creating a cool invitation and RSVP list.
+Let's get the party started!**

 <br>

 ## **Purpose:**

-Welcome to the Birthday Plan It app where we help you plan your birthday party by sending your guests a cool invitation.
+Welcome to the Birthday Plan It app where we help you plan your birthday party by creating a cool invitation.
 Simply sign up to create an account then pick a theme from the thumbnails below.
-Once you pick a theme you will fill out the form and submit it to generate an invitation link.
-Then you'll create an email list containing your guests emails that you want the invitation sent to.
-So let's get the party started!
+Once you’ve selected a theme you will fill out the form to create your invitation.
+Then you’ll create a list of email addresses to send the invite link to.
+Guests will be able to signup and rsvp to your party.
+On the My Party page you’ll then be able to see your rsvp list!
 <br>

 ## **Heroku App Link:**